 Trimble Announces Release of Tekla 2021 Structural BIM Software Solutions

-SUNNYVALE, Calif., March 17, 2021 /PRNewswire/ -- Trimble (NASDAQ: TRMB) introduced today the latest versions of its Tekla® software solutions for constructible Building Information Modeling (BIM), structural engineering and steel fabrication management—Tekla Structures 2021, Tekla Structural Designer 2021, Tekla Tedds 2021 and Tekla PowerFab 2021.
+NEW DELHI and MUMBAI, India, March 18, 2021 /PRNewswire/ -- Trimble (NASDAQ: TRMB) introduced today the latest versions of its Tekla® software solutions for constructible Building Information Modeling (BIM), structural engineering and steel fabrication management-Tekla Structures 2021, Tekla Structural Designer 2021, Tekla Tedds 2021 and Tekla PowerFab 2021.
 New Tekla software features and enhancements continue to power data-driven, collaborative and connected workflows across all project phases.

 Tekla Structures 2021 introduces three new subscription options, which can reduce the upfront investment and provide flexibility to balance license needs with an annual subscription of the software solutions.
 With flexible subscription options, users can choose the appropriate Tekla Structures subscription based on their needs: